Skip to content

 Secure your application and authorize Sinch client (user) registrations.

-When you start SinchClient or register user via UserController you have to provide user identity.
-The first time the application instance and the Sinch client are running on behalf of a particular user, it's required to register against the Sinch service.
-The step of registering a user identity against the Sinch service requires the application instance to provide a token that authenticates the Application and grants permission (authorizes) the user to register.
-Once the application instance has successfully registered the user identity, the client will have obtained the necessary credentials to perform further authorized requests on behalf of the Application and for that specific user to make and receive calls.
+When you start SinchClient you must provide a user identity.
+The first time the application instance and the Sinch client run on behalf of a particular user, they must register with the Sinch service.
+Registration requires a token that authenticates the application and authorizes the user to register.
+After successful registration, the client obtains credentials to perform authorized requests on behalf of the application and that user, including making and receiving calls.

-To authorize the registration of a user, the application must provide a registration token to the SinchClient or UserController.
-This token should be in the form of a JSON Web Token (JWT) signed with a signing key derived from the Application Secret.
+To authorize user registration, the application must provide a registration token to the SinchClient.
+This token should be a JSON Web Token (JWT) signed with a key derived from the application secret.

-The recommended way to implement this authentication scheme is that the Application Secret should be kept securely on your server-side backend, the signed token should be created and signed on your server, then passed via a secure channel to the application instance and Sinch client running on a device.
+We recommend keeping the application secret securely on your backend, generating and signing the token on the server, then sending it over a secure channel to the application and Sinch client running on the device.

 Token-based User Registration

-The following sections describes, in detail, how to create and sign the JWT, and how to provide it to the SinchClient or UserController.
+The following sections describe how to create and sign the JWT, and how to provide it to the SinchClient.

 Creating a Registration Token